georgia-tech-db/evadb/README.md

 # EVA AI-Relational Database System

+- ⚡️ 10-100x faster AI pipelines
+- 💰 Reduce money spent on GPU-driven inference
+- 📦 Built-in caching to avoid re-running deep learning models
+- 📏 Over 20 AI-centric query optimization rules
+- ⌨️ First-party integrations for PyTorch and HuggingFace models
+- 🐍 Installable via pip
+- 🤝 Fully implemented in Python

 EVA is an open-source **AI-relational database with first-class support for deep learning models**.
-Our goal to support next-generation AI-powered database applications that operate on both structured (tables) and unstructured data (videos, text, podcasts, PDFs, etc.) with deep learning models.
+It supports next-generation AI-powered database applications that operate on both structured (tables) and unstructured data (videos, text, podcasts, PDFs, etc.) with deep learning models.

-EVA accelerates AI pipelines using a collection of optimizations inspired by relational database systems including function caching, sampling, and cost-based predicate reordering.
+EVA accelerates AI pipelines by 10-100x using a collection of optimizations inspired by relational database systems including function caching, sampling, and cost-based predicate reordering.
 It comes with a wide range of models for analyzing unstructured data including models for image classification, object detection, OCR, text sentiment classification, face detection, etc. It is fully implemented in Python, and licensed under the Apache license.

 EVA supports a AI-oriented query language tailored for analysing unstructured data.
 Here are some illustrative applications supported in EVA: